lilika67/oppTankfe/README.md

 ***

-Follow these steps to install and run the project:
+**Follow these steps to install and run the project:**

-Clone the project using this command: bash
+Clone the project using this command:

-Copy code
-git clone <repository-url>
-Open the root folder and access the project by opening index.html in your browser.
+Clone the project by: git clone https://github.com/lilika67/oppTankfe.git Open the root folder and access the project by opening index.html in your browser.

 Register to access resources, blogs, and apply for jobs.